 Repeat this gesture as many times as necessary to achieve the orientation you want.

-Create a copy of a clip
+Make a copy of a clip

 Duplicating a clip doesn’t create another copy of it in the media browser, or in your photo library, nor does it take up additional storage space on your device.

 With your project open, tap a video clip in the timeline to reveal the inspector at the bottom of the screen.